WELCOME TO AUSSIE BEE ONLINE

-Aussie Bee Online
+Aussie Bee > Welcome to Aussie Bee Online

 Aussie Bee Online brings you interesting articles and colour photographs, full of news and information about the world of Australian native bees.

-Whats in Aussie Bee Online?
+What’s in Aussie Bee Online?

 Read all about:

-- the latest techniques in stingless beekeeping;
+-- the latest techniques in stingless beekeeping;

-- crop pollination with native bees;
+-- crop pollination with native bees;

-- fascinating native bee species;
+-- fascinating native bee species;

-- university research on native bees; and
+-- university research on native bees; and

-- current projects and surveys of the ANBRC.
+-- projects and surveys of Aussie Bee.

 The discoveries of leading Australian native bee specialists are reported in Aussie Bee Online, including Dr Katja Hogendoorn (University of Adelaide), Melissa Bell (University of Western Sydney), Mark Greco (University of Western Sydney), researchers in Dr Ben Oldroyd's Bee Lab at the University of Sydney, and Anne and Les Dollin (ANBRC).
 New articles are added periodically as the information becomes available.